World Order/Series2/Volume 34/Issue 3/Text

 A garden which can be reached only by passing through a series of outer gardens keeps its secrecy.
 A temple which can be reached only by passing through

-4. Christopher Alexander et al., A Pattern Language: wam, Buildings, Construction (New York: Oxford UP, 1977) 333.
+4. Christopher Alexander et al., A Pattern Language: Towns, Buildings, Construction (New York: Oxford UP, 1977) 333.

-of the Báb prepare visitors for approaching the the bottom of Mount Carmel, introduces the sacred Spot and, visually, frame the Shrine in sacred into the modern life of the port city of concentric circles.
-Haifa, Israel.
+The Shrine of the Báb, with terraces leading to the bottom of Mount Carmel, introduces the sacred into the modern life of the port city of Haifa, Israel.

-a sequence of approach courts is able to be a special thing in a man’s heart.
-The magnificence of a mountain peak is increased by the difficulty of teaching the upper valleys from which it can be seen; the beauty of a woman is intensified by the slowness of her unveiling; the great beauty of a river bank—its rushes, water rats, small fish, wild flowers—are violated by a too direct approach; even the ecology cannot stand up to the too direct approach—the thing will simply be devoured.
+a sequence of approach courts is able to be a special thing in a man's heart.
+The magnificence of a mountain peak is increased by the difficulty of reaching the upper valleys from which it can be seen; the beauty of a woman is intensified by the slowness of her unveiling; the great beauty of a river bank―its rushes, water rats, small fish, wild flowers-are violated by a too direct approach; even the ecology cannot stand up to the too direct approach-the thing will simply be devoured.

 We must therefore build around a sacred site a series of spaces which gradually intensify and converge on the site.
 The site itself becomes a kind of inner sanctum, at the core.
-And if the site is very large—a mountain—the same approach can be taken with special places from which it can be seen—an inner sanctum, reached past many levels, which is not the mountain, but a garden, say, from which the mountain can be seen in special beauty.5 The nineteen terraces and gardens that extend above and below the Shrine of
+And if the site is very large-a mountain-the same approach can be taken with special places from which it can be seen-an inner sanctum, reached past many levels, which is not the mountain, but a garden, say, from which the mountain can be seen in special beauty.

-the Báb exemplify Alexander’s analysis of the characteristics of holy places.
+The nineteen terraces and gardens that extend above and below the Shrine of the Báb exemplify Alexander's analysis of the characteristics of holy places.
 The effect is twofold.
 For the pilgrim the terraces and gardens are precincts through which one passes as one draws near the Shrine and thus serve to prepare the soul to approach the sacred spot, the holy of holies.
-On a Visual level, when seen from afar, whether from above or below, they frame the Shine in a series of concentric circles.
+On a visual level, when seen from afar, whether from above or below, they frame the Shine in a series of concentric circles.

 5. Alexander, Pattern Language 133.

 Faribourz Sabha, the architect of the terraces, explains that the intent was to enhance the beauty of the Shrine and to draw attention to it.
-He compares the terraces and gardens to the setting a beautiful ring affords a precious jewel: it draws attention to the jewel and enhances its beauty. “‘The Terraces provide both a physical and a spiritual setting for the Shrine,” he notes.
-“Everything directs your eyes towards the Shrine.”6
+He compares the terraces and gardens to the setting a beautiful ring affords a precious jewel: it draws attention to the jewel and enhances its beauty.
+"The Terraces provide both a physical and a spiritual setting for the Shrine," he notes.
+"Everything directs your eyes towards the Shrine.""6

 The Shrine of the Báb and the terraces and gardens adorning it reintroduce the sacred into modern life.
 The site's holy associations, both ancient and modern, are fittingly reflected in a design that features the age-old pattern of multi-layered precincts set within the modern, bustling city of Haifa.
 Thus they serve as a metaphor for the Bahá’í principle of progressive revelation, for they connote the renewal of the prophetic impulse in a form that affirms the divinity of all religions but is relevant to the needs of the new age.
 They also assure us that the ancient, prophetic promise of peace is the crowning possibility of our time.